Allstate Homeowners Insurance Review of 2023

 Covers damage caused by a backed-up drain or broken sump pump.

-You can purchase an add-on to fully protect your valuable items like jewelry, artwork, musical instruments, and more.
+You can purchase an add-on to protect valuable items like jewelry, artwork, musical instruments, etc.

 Business Property Coverage

 This offers higher limits for business-related items (like computers and home-office equipment) stored in your home.

 This add-on pays to replace damaged items with energy-efficient versions after a covered claim.

 This policy raises your limits on items like trees, plants, and lawnmowers.